-After a long conversation with one of my student’s parents about creating routines and simple schedules at home, I realized how important it is for me to share some of my ideas with all of you.
+After a long conversation with one of my student’s parents about creating routines and simple schedules at home, I wanted to share some of the ideas I use in the classroom with all of you.
 Over the years I’ve seen how important routines are in the lives of young children.
 As a teacher, we use simple schedules in a variety of ways to assist children in understanding routine and knowing what to expect.
 Routines and simple schedules go a long way in the life of a child.
 Young children, between the ages of 3-7 don’t live their lives according to time.
 They aren’t checking their watch or their smart phone for the time every minute or every hour.
 At young ages they don’t have a concept of time, so how can we help them understand what’s going to happen throughout their day?
-Well, we can start with creating routines at home or in school.
+We can start with creating routines at home.
 The easiest way for them to get used to their routines is to implement simple schedules.
-I love schedules, especially the ones that allow the children to manipulate them.
-Make sure you allow the kids to be involved in creating and using these schedules.
+I use schedules everyday, especially the ones that allow the children to manipulate them.
+Allowing children to be involved in creating and using these schedules assist in their understaning and growth.
 The more involved they are, the more they will be engaged and excited to use it.
-In return, this will make their days at home and in school run a little smoother.
+In return, this will make their days at home run a little smoother.

-I’ve created a variety of schedules over the last 15 years of teaching, because there are so many beneficial ways to create them.
+I’ve created a variety of schedules in the classroom over the years, because there are so many beneficial ways to create them.
 You have to find and use what works best for you and your child.
 Everyone’s schedule is different, so what works for me may not work for you.
 You may be a parent just looking to assist your child with a bedtime routine or a parent homeschooling or maybe you’re a teacher looking to assist your students with their daily classroom activities.
 Well, I have good news.
-Create simple schedules can work or all of you and all you have to do is adapt it to the needs of the children in your lives.
+Creating simple schedules can work for your family and all you have to do is adapt it to the needs of the children in your lives.
 Now let’s get started.
+Watch Below!

-Teacher Tip: When implementing simple schedules for kids, remember to always be consistent.
+Teacher Tip: When implementing simple schedules for children, remember to always be consistent.
 Consistency is key.

 Free Printable Schedules